tino/pyFirmata/README.rst

 pyFirmata2
 ==========

-PyFirmata2 turns your Arduino into a data acquisition card which you can directly program with Python.
+PyFirmata2 turns your Arduino into a data acquisition card controlled by Python.

 Just upload the default firmata sketch into your Arduino and you are all set.